Tell Us About Yourself

 While this is perhaps an open chance to say critically negative things about your old employer, it’s never a good idea to do so.
 Instead, for whatever reason you left, ensure that it comes across as thoughtful and consistent with how you have come across the entire interview.
 Looking for career progression is often a good answer to this question as it shows that you want to grow and improve within a company that allows people to do so within their structure.

 We looked at a number of common interview questions, but do you have any to ask your interviewer?
 Asking questions at the end of an interview allows you to demonstrate that you have researched not just the company but the role you’re applying for and that you’re keen to learn more about the position as you see yourself doing it.

 Make sure you ask questions about the role itself.
 The daily challenges and tasks, career progression, personal development and the company’s overall vision for the next few years are always good ones to ask.
 Sometimes, you might even catch the interviewer off guard, and they may not be able to answer, which isn’t a bad thing, as they’ll quickly realise that you’re serious about the position and keen to fill it.

 Nailing an interview is never easy as there are so many variables to consider, from the type of person interviewing you to the role, the company and even the location.
 But what you can do is prepare yourself properly through research and practice, doing so and knowing the company, job description and how to match your experiences and successes with what the business is looking for will allow you to handle every question and ace the interview.

-With these handy common interview question answers and tips, you’ll have your new job in no time.
+With these handy common interview questions and answers, you’ll have your new job in no time.